wp-plugins/portfolium/readme.txt

 = How to Embed Portfolium Entries =

-Choose any entry (or create your own!) from [portfolium.com](https://www.portfolium.com), copy the entry URL and paste it into your text editor.
+Choose any entry from [portfolium.com](https://www.portfolium.com), or create your own!
+Copy the entry URL and paste it into your text editor.
 Then simply click over to the visual editor to confirm that it loads properly.

 For advanced customization, the plugin supports shortcodes with two parameters - "id" and "width":